Mario Gómez (footballer, born 1957): Coaching career

 In 1998, he also ended up at 2nd place in the Clausura.

 In the summer of 1999, Gómez took over as manager of Mallorca.
 He failed to qualify for the UEFA Champions League group stage, losing to Molde FK on the away goal rule, eventually retreating to the UEFA Cup.
 Complessively he was only in charge for 14 games (3 wins, 4 draws, 7 defeats) and he was heavily criticized due to its defensive style.

 Gómez then resumed his position as Cúper's assistant at Valencia and then Inter Milan.

 In 2004, Gómez returned to Argentina to take over as manager of Gimnasia de La Plata where he famously said "fútbol argentino lo gobiernan los hinchas" (football in Argentina is governed by the fans).

-In December 2004, he took over at Gimnasia y Esgrima de Jujuy, guiding them to the 2nd place in the 2nd division and conseguent promotion to Primera División.
+In December 2004, he took over at Gimnasia y Esgrima de Jujuy, guiding them to the 2nd place in the 2nd division and consequent promotion to Primera División.
 The next season, he reached with Gimnasia a 4th-place finish in the Clausura 2006.

 In 2006, Gómez joined struggling Quilmes but could not turn the club's fortunes around, failing to win any of his six games in charge.
 Gómez then returned to Gimnasia de Jujuy.

 In June 2009, Mario Gómez agreed to sign a contract as a manager with Greek team Asteras Tripolis.
 A new team with high ambitions and many Argentine players.
 On 9 March 2010, Last-place Club Atlético Tucumán officials sacked Osvaldo Sosa and replaced him with the former Asteras Tripolis coach.
 Gómez was able to take the team from nearly the relegation zone to the 5th place at the end of the season, then resigned his contract.

 In July 2011, Gómez rejoined for the third time Gimnasia de Jujuy as manager.

 In 2013, Gómez was confirmed as the new coach of Ecuador's Deportivo Cuenca, managing to win the 2014 Lunar New Year Cup in Hong Kong.

 At the end of 2014, South China convener Wallace Cheung announced that Mario Gómez has taken over as the club's new manager, replacing Yeung Ching Kwong.

 Between 2015 and 2017, Gómez led the Johor Darul Ta'zim F.C. and won the Super League Malaysia in 2015 and 2016.
 He has also managed to reach the final of the 2015 AFC Cup and win it, thus Johor Darul Ta'zim F.C. becomes the first ٍSoutheast Asian team in history to win that competition.
 He was awarded as the best coach in Malaysia in 2015.

 Gómez has also managed to win the Malaysia FA Cup and the Charity Shield Malaysia in 2016.

 In March 2017, he was initially appointed as the Malaysian national football team's head coach by Football Association of Malaysia president Tunku Ismail Sultan Ibrahim, but he then asked for a higher salary and was therefore rejected.